aws-samples/busy-engineers-document-bucket/instructions/docs/getting-started.md

 1. Sign in to your AWS Account for the workshop
 1. Click this link to <a href="https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/quickcreate?templateUrl=https%3A%2F%2Fbusy-engineers-cfn.s3.us-east-2.amazonaws.com%2Fdocument-bucket-cloud9-bootstrap.yaml&stackName=BusyEngineersDocumentBucketEnvironment" target="_blank">load the CloudFormation template for your Cloud9 IDE</a>
+    * The above link should put you in the US East (Ohio) region
+    * Do not change your region settings from the default and do not switch regions in the console
 1. Click **Create Stack** to launch the stack
-   * Do not change your region settings from the default and do not switch regions in the console
     * It will take about three minutes to launch your Cloud9 IDE
 1. Click this link to <a href="https://us-east-2.console.aws.amazon.com/cloud9/home?region=us-east-2#" target="_blank">Open the Cloud9 Console and find your Cloud9 IDE</a>
     * You may need to wait a minute and refresh while CloudFormation spins up the resources
-   * There will be a blue tile with your workshop IDE when it's ready
+    * There will be a blue tile titled ***BusyEngineersCloud9IDE*** when it's ready
 1. At the bottom of the tile, click **Open IDE** to launch Cloud9
 1. Type `cd ~/environment/workshop` and hit `Enter`
 1. Type `make bootstrap` and hit `Enter` to set up your workshop environment
+    * `make bootstrap` will take approximately 10 minutes to complete
+    * While you wait, you may get started reading the first exercise, [Adding the Encryption SDK](./adding-the-encryption-sdk.md)
+    * You can even go ahead and start making code changes as per the exercise instructions, but you'll need to wait for the bootstrap to complete before running any code
+    * Keep an eye on the terminal running the bootstrap, and once it completes come back to these steps.
-1. Wait until you see `*** BOOTSTRAP COMPLETE ***`
+1. Once the bootstrap completes you will see `*** BOOTSTRAP COMPLETE ***`
-   * `make bootstrap` will take approximately 5 minutes.
-If you are in a live workshop, you can run this step during the presentation.
-If you are working on your own, grab a cup of your favorite beverage while you wait.
     * At this point you have deployed your workshop stacks using CDK and set up language environments for all of the workshop languages
 1. In Cloud9, close your Terminal window and open a new one (`Window -> New Terminal`) to pick up the changes `make bootstrap` installed
 1. Choose your workshop language, and `cd` to its folder under `exercises`